12 Ways To Scale Your Business

 One issue with this is people’s’ attention span keeps getting less and less.
 The problem here is that you can’t half-ass social media.
 If you’re on Twitter, people are going to expect you to respond within minutes rather than days.
 We plan to experiment with this in the future as we grow.

-YouTube: This is another area that we haven’t focused on recently, but I’ve seen a lot of companies have success with it.
 We are able to get leads for extremely cheap by advertising on other YouTube channels and sending them back to our channel.
-Then, once they watched one of our videos, they are able to opt-in to our lead magnet (shown below).
+Then, once they watched one of our videos, they are able to opt-in to our lead magnet.

-We don’t put out new YouTube videos anymore, but having a backlog of videos definitely gives us credibility.
 The great thing about content is the more you have, the easier it becomes to backlink and cross promote.
-We link to YouTube videos in your blog posts all the time, letting people consume as much context as possible until they are ready to buy.
+We link to YouTube videos in your blog posts all the time, letting people consume as much content as possible until they are ready to buy.

-Don’t fall into this trap.
-The main reason Drop Ship Lifestyle continues to grow and succeed is because the main product has not changed over the years.
+The main reason our Drop Ship Lifestyle business still continues to grow and succeed is because the main product has not changed over the years.
 Sure, we’ve updated the courses, improved the videos, and added information, but the coaching program we sell today is the same 7-module video course that it was in 2013 when we launched.

 Similar to your funnel, if you complicate your business by adding too many products, it can lead to a lot of confusion.
 Adding products and levels can sound appealing, but it can do more harm if it’s not done correctly.

 Over the years, we’ve been able to raise our prices because we’ve improved our course and made it better by trimming a ton of fat and making it easy to consume.
 We didn’t try to add on an upsell of products that were semi-related.
 We’ve grown because we’ve made sure our product is the best ecommerce course on drop shipping out there and then we focused a ton of energy marketing it.